dxatscale/sfpowerscripts/README.md

 - Ease of use, one should not be spending too much time scripting a pipeline.

+#### Docker

+Docker images for sfpowerscripts are available at [Docker Hub](https://hub.docker.com/r/dxatscale/sfpowerscripts).

+We recommend using the sfpowerscripts docker image to avoid breakages in your CICD pipelines due to updates in sfpowerscripts or any of its dependencies such as the SFDX CLI.

 #### History

 sfpowerscripts initially began life in the form of a  Azure Pipelines Extension, available through the Visual Studio marketplace wrote by @azlam-abdulsalam as a personal project.